tramitit/guides/en/austria/social_insurance_registration.md

 ---
-title: "Social Insurance Registration"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Austria"]
+categories:
-meta_title: ""
+- Austria
+date: '2024-06-07'
-description: "This guide provides a step by step procedure on how to register for social insurance in Austria."
+description: Learn how to register for social insurance in Austria, required documents, and procedures for both employed and self-employed individuals.
 draft: false
+meta_title: Comprehensive Guide to Social Insurance Registration in Austria
+title: Comprehensive Guide to Social Insurance Registration in Austria
-translationKey: "austria-social_insurance_registration"
+translationKey: austria-social_insurance_registration
 ---

 ## Description
 ### What is it?